 Make sure you have good walking shoes, Albayda says.
 After you walk, if you have soreness or swelling, lie down with your legs raised and put ice on your knees.

 If walking hurts, talk to your doctor.
-You may have issues with knee alignment, so assistive devices -- such as custom-made inserts for your shoes -- might help.
-Figure out what help you need, so you can get moving.
+You may have problems with knee alignment, so assistive devices might help, such as custom-made inserts for your shoes.
+Figure out what help you need so you can get moving.

 "Trust your body and trust the fact that we are made to move, and motion itself has a healing effect," Robertson says.
 "What may feel a little achy at first will have some great results -- not only [in] how your knees feel, but in how your whole body feels."